 '''

-check_ducc -u billy
+check_ducc -n nlist1 -n nlist2

 '''

-- -c -configuration Verify the Resource Manager configuration. - -p -pids Rewrite the PID file.
+-c -configuration Verify the Resource Manager configuration.

+-p -pids Rewrite the PID file.
 The PID file contains the process ids of all known DUCC management and agent processes.
-The PID file is normally managed by start\ducc and stop\ducc and is stored in ducc\runtime/state/ducc.pids.
+The PID file is normally managed by start\ducc and stop\ducc and is stored in the file ducc.pids in directory ducc\runtime/state.